thehyve/transmart-core/transmart-batch/docs/data_formats/clinical_data_file.md

 | patient2 | Female | B             |

 ### Observation dates
 When observations are linked to a specific date or time, the `start date` and optionally `end date` columns can be added.
 All observations present in a row with an observation date will be linked to that absolute point in time.
 Therefore one patient can have data spanning multiple rows.
+Start and end date should be provided in YYYY-MM-DD format and may be acompanied by the time of day in HH:MM:SS format (e.g. 2016-08-23 11:39:00).

 | Subject_id | Start date | End date   | Gender | Treatment arm | BMI  |
 |----------|------------|------------|--------|---------------|------|